Read next

 When public land goes up for sale, it must be advertised.
 The government and local council are not permitted to sell a site off-market, as regulations require public sales to be fully transparent every step of the way.

-To find these sites, you can check the local council’s website, as they will have all the information pertaining to the site.
+To find these sites, you can check the local council's website, as they will have all the information pertaining to the site.
 It is common for public land to be sold by a development agency, so this is another chance for you to rub shoulders with top-notch development agents.
-At bottom, public land could be a good option for developing homes because the process is fully transparent.

 No matter what, you need to be careful and do your due diligence when seeking out land for development.
-Some people go through all the trouble of doing the research, buying the land and paying tens of thousands of pounds, only to find that they can’t secure planning permission for the desired property.
+Some people go through all the trouble of doing the research, buying the land and paying tens of thousands of pounds, only to find that they can’t secure planning permission for the desired proposal.

 Urbanist Architecture’s founder and managing director, Ufuk Bahar takes personal charge of some of our larger projects, focusing particularly on Green Belt developments, new-build flats and housing and high-end full refurbishments.